Dutch cuisine: Western cuisine

 Indirectly a product of the sea due to its imported spices, Ossenworst (ox sausage) is a raw beef sausage which used to be made of ox meat.
 This specialty has its origins in seventeenth-century Amsterdam, when oxen were imported large-scale from Denmark and Germany.
 The spices in the sausage, such as pepper, cloves, mace and nutmeg, came overseas from the Dutch East Indies.
 Aged beef was used for this sausage, which was smoked at such a low temperature that the meat remained raw.
 Present-day Amsterdam ossenworst is made with lean beef, and the sausage is now often neither smoked nor aged.
 It is often eaten with Amsterdamse uitjes, a kind of pickled onion.
 The tradition of pickling onions and augurk or zure bom (pickled cucumbers) is a contribution of Amsterdam's Jewish community.
 Traditionally, soused herring is only eaten in Amsterdam with pickled cucumber.

 The region harbours the largest cocoa cluster in the world, making the Netherlands one of the leading exporters of chocolate.
 The chocolate industry is located in this region both because of its colonial past and because Amsterdam was the site of an important innovation in chocolate production.
 In 1828 Coenraad van Houten developed a new process that allowed chocolate — which until then had been consumed as a liquid — to be manufactured in solid form.
 Van Houten produced chocolate first in Amsterdam and later in Leiden and Weesp, while Droste began in Haarlem.
 Chocomel originated in Zoetermeer; this trademarked chocolate-flavoured milk is a very popular type of Koek-en-zopie (the food and drink sold to ice skaters).
 Zaandam is home to Verkade and also the headquarters of a relatively new Dutch fair trade chocolate brand, Tony's Chocoloney.
 De Zaanstreek is also noted for its mayonnaise (a popular condiment for French fries) and its whole-grain mustards (a popular accompaniment to bitterballen).

-Kroket is usually eaten with mustard as well.
-Besides industrial production, high quality kalfsvleeskroket, were produced by bakeries from the big cities in the 20th century.
-FEBO, Van Dobben, Kwekkeboom and Holtkamp all started off as pastry bakeries and are now well known producers of quality kalfsvleeskroket, that has a ragout of rough chopped tender veal as filling.
+A kroket is usually eaten with mustard as well.
+Besides industrial production, high quality kalfsvleeskroketten, were produced by bakeries from the big cities in the 20th century.
+FEBO, Van Dobben, Kwekkeboom and Holtkamp all started off as pastry bakeries and are now well known producers of quality kalfsvleeskroketten, that has a ragout of rough chopped tender veal as filling.